Home Abstracts » Call for Abstracts

 Accepted abstracts will be displayed on the Congress website and app, and collated in an online supplement of FEBS Open Bio.
 Abstracts appearing in the FEBS Open Bio supplement will be included individually in the Conference Proceedings Citation Index published by Web of Science.

 - Abstracts must report new or recent substantive scientific results in the molecular life sciences from the lab(s) of the author(s).

-- The presenting author of the abstract must complete registration by March 11, 2021 for abstracts to be assessed and included in the Congress Programme and the FEBS Open Bio Congress supplement.
+- The presenting author of the abstract must complete registration by March 9, 2023 to ensure abstract assessment and inclusion in the Congress Programme and the FEBS Open Bio Congress supplement.

 - Each registrant can submit only one research abstract for evaluation.

 - The same abstract cannot be submitted by different delegates.

 - Abstracts are also invited on 'Molecular life sciences education'.
 These should preferably report research findings on aspects of teaching/learning, but other original contributions to current topics in education and career development are also welcome.